YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/call-report/ring-back.md

 The PBX will send a report to the application server when the called party \(extension/inbound call\) rings back the calling party.
 But only when then the ring back is triggered by a dial using the API, the report will be sent, namely, if a ring back is triggered by a dial made from an extension, the report will not be sent.

-**Note：**ringing \(the called party\) and ring back \(the calling party\) coexist.
+Ringing \(the called party\) and ring back \(the calling party\) coexist.
 Calls with external numbers and internal calls will both be reported.
 In the report, the party who triggers the call will appear first.

 **Report sample:**